Budget surf trips: 10 ways to save money

 1. Book your flights early to secure cheaper tickets

-You need to be smart when it comes to buying plane tickets if you really want to execute a budget surf trip.
+You need to be smart when it comes to buying plane tickets if you really want to execute your cheapest surf trip till date.
 The reason being that booking too late or not conducting the proper research on baggage fees can really sting your wallet.
 Want our advice?

 Speaking of baggage fees, you can actually find detailed lists of different airlines and what they charge for surfboard transport online.
 Check out this one from Surfline for more info.